 Got Questions?
 Here are some Answers

-I’ve written eight novels and looking forward to number nine!
+I’ve written eleven novels and I’m looking forward to number twelve!
 Each of the full length novels is available from Amazon, Barnes & Noble, and Smashwords for only $2.99.
 Download them today and begin your adventure.

 The novels are set in the fantasy realm of Corland and are swashbuckling Sword and Sorcery adventures with an underlying Objectivist and Libertarian theme.
 They stress the importance of individual achievement and how a society can empower each member within to live rich and rewarding lives.